 Funding your own retirement is intimidating.
-Many of us feel unprepared for the task of managing our money, making the job doubly difficult.
+Many of us feel unprepared for the task of managing our money, and that makes the job doubly difficult.
 And yet, for a great many people, there’s no choice.

 Like it or not, our ability to live comfortably in old age is up to us.
 Our futures depend on what we do today and tomorrow.

 If you want to dive deeply into it, retirement saving and investing can be complex.
 But most of us aren’t interested in becoming experts.
 For a simple, manageable approach, check out these five steps.

 Step 1: Use your age to decide what to put in stocks